malak-crypto/EEG-To-Text/readme.md

 ## Overview

-This repository adapts and extends the NeuSpeech EEG-To-Text codebase to facilitate training and evaluation on the ZuCo (Zurich Cognitive Language Processing) datasets.
+This repository adapts and extends the NeuSpeech EEG-To-Text codebase.
 It provides:

 * Scripts to convert raw MATLAB EEG recordings into pickle files.
 * A standardized directory layout for dataset management.